Migrating an eCommerce Site

 WP Engine recommends reviewing essential pages and functionality such as product pages, contact forms, as well as your cart and checkout processes.
 It’s a good idea to place a test order to verify end-to-end functionality.

-The WP Engine platform automatically excludes certain pages from our page caching to help with standard functionality.
-If you are not using WooCommerce’s default page URLs, you may need to have a page excluded from caching for it to function as expected.
+The WP Engine platform automatically excludes certain eCommerce pages from our server caching to help with standard functionality.
 If a page is not submitting information correctly, reach out to our Support team.

 Remove Maintenance Mode